EnnioTorre/Rubis-Docker/RubisDB/README.md

 on same table's rows cause deadlocks, see mySQL Group Replication Limitations.
 [READ MORE](https://dev.mysql.com/doc/refman/5.7/en/group-replication-limitations.html)

-This does not exclude the possibility to use the Multy-primary to further stress the system as computing load is generate to bring slave servers up to date in a replication scenario.
+This does not exclude the possibility to use the Multy-primary and use the ConnectorJ with a failover configuration.
+This allows anyway to further stress the system, as computing load is generate to bring secondary servers up to date in a replication scenario.

 Or to further develope Rubis -- who knows!